any-docs/css/content/guides/box_alignment/overview/index.md

 - `left`
 - `right`

-Other than the physical values of `left` and `right`, which relate to physical attributes of the screen, all of the other values, the {{cssxref("self-position")}} and {{cssxref("content-position")}} values, are logical values and relate to the writing mode of the content.
+Other than the physical values of `left` and `right`, which relate to physical attributes of the screen, all of the other values, the `self-position` and `content-position` values, are logical values and relate to the writing mode of the content.

 For example, when working in CSS grid layout, if you are working in English and set `justify-content` to `start` this will move the items in the inline dimension to the start, which will be the left as sentences in English start on the left-hand side of the page.
 If you were using Arabic, a right-to-left language, then the same value of `start` would result in the items moving to the right, as sentences in Arabic start on the right-hand side of the page.